Would you like to learn more about the creative process from a group of talented artists?

-I have written several articles in the past on the creative personality, navigating relationships when both members of the couple are in similar artistic fields, as well as the motivation and perseverance it takes to follow their dreams in the art world despite the odds against them.
+I have written several articles in the past on the creative personality, navigating relationships when both members of the couple are in similar artistic fields, and the motivation and perseverance it takes to follow their dreams in the art world despite the odds against them.

-In this two-part piece, I will spend the first part focusing on four very different, fascinating, and up-and-coming artists, as well as one gallery owner on their role in the process from inception to show.
+In this two-part piece, I will spend the first part focusing on four very different, fascinating, and up-and-coming artists and one gallery owner on their role in the process from inception to show.

-In the second part of the two-part piece, I will focus in on the one gallery Director, and his views on the process and psychology of working with artists, and of aiding them on their path.
+In the second part of the two-part piece, I will focus on the one gallery Director and his views on the process and psychology of working with artists and of aiding them on their path.

 The Creative Process: From Inception To Show